Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Introduction

-\emph{Super-linear interaction forces.} For the IPS \eqref{Eq:MV-SDE Propagation}-\eqref{Eq:MV-SDE Propagation-drifts} or the MV-SDE \eqref{Eq:General MVSDE}-\eqref{Eq:General MVSDE shape of v}, we focus on the class where the map $v$ is a super-linear growth function in both space and measure component.
-From the theoretical point of view this class is presently well understood, e.g., \cite{herrmann2012self} investigate different properties of the invariant measures for particles in double-well confining potential and later \cite{2013doublewell} investigate the convergence to stationary states.
-Large deviations and exit times for such self-stabilising diffusions is established in \cite{HerrmannImkellerPeithmann2008,adams2020large}.
+\emph{Super-linear interaction forces.} For the IPS \eqref{Eq:MV-SDE Propagation}-\eqref{Eq:MV-SDE Propagation-drifts} or the MV-SDE \eqref{Eq:General MVSDE}-\eqref{Eq:General MVSDE shape of v}, we focus on the class where the involved functions are not (necessarily) globally Lipschitz functions.
+Concretely, the map $v$ is a super-linear growth function in both space and measure component --- we assume that $f$ and $u$ in \eqref{Eq:General MVSDE shape of v} behave like a general polynomial but also satisfy a one-sided Lipschitz condition to control for radial growth (the specific details are given in Assumption \ref{Ass:Monotone Assumption} below); the maps $b$ and $\sigma$ are assumed globally Lipschitz functions.

+From the theoretical point of view, this class is presently well understood.
+Well-posedness was generally established in \cite{adams2020large}; \cite{herrmann2012self} investigate different properties of the invariant measures for particles in double-well confining potential and later \cite{2013doublewell} investigate the convergence to stationary states.
+Large deviations and exit times for such self-stabilising diffusions are established in \cite{HerrmannImkellerPeithmann2008,adams2020large}.
 The study of probabilistic properties and parametric inference (under constant diffusion) for this class is given in \cite{GENONCATALOT2021}.
-Two recent studies on parametric inference \cite{belomestny2021semiparametric,comte2022nonparametric} include numerical studies for the particle interaction (\cite{GENONCATALOT2021} does not) but do not tackle superlinear growth in the interaction component (\cite{GENONCATALOT2021} does).
+Two recent studies on parametric inference \cite{belomestny2021semiparametric,comte2022nonparametric} include numerical studies for the particle interaction (\cite{GENONCATALOT2021} does not) but do not tackle super-linear growth in the interaction component (\cite{GENONCATALOT2021} does).